3355 WEST ALABAMA ST #980

 Protecting the Rights of the Injured

-At Moudgil Law Firm in Houston, our dedicated car accident attorneys advocate for individuals who have suffered physical or emotional harm due to another driver’s negligence or reckless conduct.
-Whether the responsible party is a distracted driver, drunk driver, commercial trucking company, or rideshare service, we have the experience and legal knowledge to fight for the compensation you deserve.
+At Moudgil Law Firm in Houston, our dedicated food allergy negligence attorneys advocate for individuals who have suffered physical or emotional harm due to a restaurant’s failure to protect customers with known food allergies.
+Whether the responsible party is a negligent server, careless kitchen staff, corporate restaurant chain, or food manufacturer that failed to properly label allergens, we have the experience and legal knowledge to fight for the compensation you deserve.

 personal injury attorneys in Houston, TX - The Moudgil Law Firm